Tuesday, October 14, 2025

 Goodreads reviews.

-I received this egalley from NetGalley and Penguin Random House, Random House Children's for.
-I was under no obligation to give a review.
+@hanoversquarepress @NetGalley for this egalley.
+I was under no obligation to give a positive review.
 All opinions are my own.

 Pin It!